qqnorm.rma: Normal QQ Plots for 'rma' Objects

 For objects of class "rma.uni", it is also possible to add a pseudo confidence envelope to the plot.
 The envelope is created based on the quantiles of sets of pseudo residuals simulated from the given model (for details, see Cook & Weisberg, 1982).
 The number of sets simulated can be controlled with the reps argument.
 When smooth=TRUE, the simulated bounds are smoothed with Friedman's SuperSmoother (see supsmu).
 The bass argument can be set to a number between 0 and 10, with higher numbers indicating increasing smoothness.
 If bonferroni=TRUE, the envelope bounds are Bonferroni corrected, so that the envelope can be regarded as a confidence region for all \mjseqnk residuals simultaneously.
 The default however is bonferroni=FALSE, which makes the plot more sensitive to deviations from normality.

 With the label argument, one can control whether points in the plot will be labeled (e.g., to identify outliers).
 If label="all" (or label=TRUE), all points in the plot will be labeled.
 If label="out", points falling outside of the confidence envelope will be labeled (only available for objects of class "rma.uni").
-Finally, one can also set this argument to a numeric value (between 1 and \mjseqnk), indicating how many of the most extreme points should be labeled (for example, with label=1 only the most extreme point is labeled, while with label=3, the most extreme, and the second and third most extreme points is labeled).
+Finally, one can also set this argument to a numeric value (between 1 and \mjseqnk), to specify how many of the most extreme points should be labeled (for example, with label=1 only the most extreme point is labeled, while with label=3, the most extreme, and the second and third most extreme points are labeled).
 With the offset argument, one can adjust the distance between the labels and the corresponding points.
 The pos argument is the position specifier for the labels (1, 2, 3, and 4, respectively indicate positions below, to the left of, above, and to the right of the points; 13 places the labels below the points for points that fall below the reference line and above otherwise; 24 places the labels to the left of the points for points that fall above the reference line and to the right otherwise).

 Value